efuzy/efuzy/docs/src/pages/style/color-palette.md

 }
 ```

-Now we can use this color for Quasar components:
+Now we can use this color for Efuzy components:
 ```html
 <q-btn color="brand" ... />
 ```

-Starting with v1.10+, you can access a custom color value (hex string) in JS context with the [getPaletteColor](/quasar-utils/color-utils#Helper---getPaletteColor) util.
+Starting with v1.10+, you can access a custom color value (hex string) in JS context with the [getPaletteColor](/efuzy-utils/color-utils#Helper---getPaletteColor) util.

 ## Dynamic Change of Brand Colors (Dynamic Theme Colors)